bnaegel/multivalued_component_tree/README.md

 ```bash
 python3 mct_fig6.py
 ```
-will run the code on the image of depicted on <b>Figure 6</b> of the paper and output the multivalued component-tree in dot format in the file `mct_fig6.dot`.
+will run the code on the image depicted on <b>Figure 6</b> of the paper and output the multivalued component-tree in dot format in the file `mct_fig6.dot`.

 This example requires a hierarchical order on an enriched set of values.
 The `bpt_labels_fig6.dot` has been built as described in the <b>Section 5.2: Ordering the enriched value set</b> of the paper.
 The code is available at <a href="https://github.com/jimmy-randrianasoa/Example_BinaryPartitionTree_ValueSet.git" target="_blank">Example_BinaryPartitionTree_ValueSet</a>.